alex-bellon/til/README.md

 - [Warhol superstars](https://en.wikipedia.org/wiki/Warhol_superstars) were a clique of New York City personalities promoted by the pop artist Andy Warhol during the 1960s and early 1970s.
 These personalities appeared in Warhol's artworks and accompanied him in his social life, epitomizing his famous dictum, "In the future everyone will be famous for fifteen minutes".
 Warhol would simply film them, and declare them "superstars".

 ### Tue June 2
-- While reading some articles about package manager security, I learned that `npm` does not require the code in your published package to match the code in your git repo.
+- While reading some articles about .package manager security, I learned that `npm` does not require the code in your published package to match the code in your git repo.
 In fact, `npm` doesn't require you to have a public mirror of your code at all.
 - I learned the difference between a package and a module in `npm`.
 The `npm` registry contains packages, many of which are also Node modules, or contain Node modules.
   - **Packages**: A package is a file or directory that is described by a package.json file
     - a) A folder containing a program described by a package.json file.